Analysis rules identify issues within your content sources. Each rule embodies a different type of problem.

 Detects user accounts that are potentially compromised by ransomware.
 This rule allows you to detect ransomware infections early and stop them by disabling impacted user accounts

 Detects users who download or delete an unusually large number of files, which may indicate malicious activity.
 This rule helps you keep a close tab on the activity of all your users and reduce insider threats to your data.

 Detects anomalous user login activity that may indicate a compromised account.
 The rule looks for concurrent logins that originate from two different locations and logins from restricted countries.
 It helps you ensure that all the user accounts are safe.
-You can customize the rule to your needs by whitelisting a range of IP addresses from which you would expect your users to log in, flagging user accounts that you expect will have concurrent logins or removing countries from the restricted list.
+You can customize the rule to your needs by allowing a range of IP addresses from which you would expect your users to log in, flagging user accounts that you expect will have concurrent logins, or removing countries from the restricted list.